osmond-lab/eeb314/README.md

 Take the copied/shareable link, and add it to the markdown table in `docs/labs/schedule.md`.

+### Step 5

+The labs can now be edited and saved directly in Google CoLab.
+Careful not to leave all the answers there!

 ## Building the site

 ### Step 1